Techtonica/curriculum/javascript/javascript-7-oop.md

 }
 ```

 Notice that the loan's `dueDate` property is populated by a method called `calculateDueDate()` which belongs to the `book` object.
-The `Book` and `AudioBook` classes both *implement* this method.
+The `Book` class and its extension, `AudioBook`, both *implement* this method.
 But let's say the calculation is different, because a book can be lent out for 3 weeks while an audiobook can be lent out for 2 weeks.

 ```
 class Book {